-- (a) Candidates must satisfy the admission requirements of the University. - (b) The programme of study for each candidate must be approved by the Programme Director for German, and the Dean of Humanities and Social Sciences.
+- (a) Candidates must satisfy the admission requirements of the University. - (b) The programme of study for each candidate

-- (a) The diploma must comprise courses with a minimum total of 120 points. - (b) At least 75 points must be for courses above 100-level.
+(a) The diploma must comprise courses with a minimum total of 120 points.

+(b) At least 75 points must be for courses above 100-level